lemanschik/lemanschik/.github/README.md

+# Introduction

+What i do:  I pursues research on Applied Artificial Intelligence (AAI) techniques.

+What we research:  We are mainly studying Natural Language Processing (NLP) and Multimodal Systems.
+Code Based Compression (CBC).

+Research Topics: Large Language Model, Vision-Language Model, Machine Translation, and Dependency Parsing, Benchmarking, Bayesian optimization, Linear Regression, Data Structures and Compression, Compilers and Coding Language Design, Education of Coders, Social and General Physical Economy.

+## Under the AwesomeOS Umbrella
+- Training of tiny self improving LM's
+- Multi Agent System Training and Alignment via Recursion and tool calling
+- Using Stealify Lang as Compressed Representation of data that gets Generated and not persisted.

+# Older Readme

 ### The Evolution and Legacy of AwesomeOS

 The journey of AwesomeOS began with a focus on hosting and distribution, addressing the high costs of such services by offering generic, cost-effective alternatives.
 This approach catalyzed the development of proprietary Content Management and Delivery Systems, which became widely adopted in the most-viewed content industry on the internet—its identity easily deduced by excluding search engines, encyclopedias, and text-based services from [this list](https://en.wikipedia.org/wiki/List_of_most_visited_websites).